The Vicar of Dibley: Theme music

 The theme music was a setting of Psalm 23 composed by Howard Goodall, and was performed by the choir of Christ Church Cathedral, Oxford, with George Humphreys singing the solo.
 The conductor was Stephen Darlington.
-Two versions are used over the opening credits: one with full choir, and one with a solo.
+Two versions are used over the opening credits: one with a full choir and one with a solo.
 Goodall originally wrote it as a serious piece of church choral music.
 It has been released as a charity single, with proceeds going to Comic Relief.
 It also appears on Goodall's CD Choral Works, which additionally includes his theme for Mr. Bean, another popular comedy co-created by Richard Curtis.
-A snippet of The Vicar of Dibleys theme music was used in the Mr. Bean episode "Tee Off, Mr. Bean” and the music from Mr Bean plays during Sean Bean’s scene in The Vicar of Dibley episode "Spring".
+A snippet of The Vicar of Dibleys theme music was used in the Mr. Bean episode "Tee Off, Mr. Bean" and the music from Mr Bean plays during Sean Bean's cameo in The Vicar of Dibley episode "Spring".

 Awards and accolades

-The series also won TV Choice Award for Best Comedy in 2005 and again in 2021 for the Lockdown Specials.
+The series also won the TV Choice Award for Best Comedy in 2005 and again in 2021 for the Lockdown Specials.

 In May 2007, Richard Curtis received a BAFTA Academy Fellowship Award for his humanitarian pursuits, as well as his creative work, including The Vicar of Dibley.